 We take a great deal of care in structuring our guide teams.
 Below are some of the roles the guides perform to give you an idea of the skills they have and areas they cover on tour.
 On your tour there will be 1 guide per 6 guests and they will cover these skill sets between them.

-Local Expert: We always use local experts as their contributions go beyond showing you a nice road to ride on.
-Whether it be getting you tickets to the ballet in St Petersburg Russia, introducing you to their favourite local cafe in Pienza Italy, or taking you for a dip in the hot springs of Patagonia Chile, they really give the tours that special inside edge.
+Local Expert: We use local experts as their contributions go beyond showing you a nice road to ride on.
+Whether it be getting you tickets to the ballet in St Petersburg, introducing you to their favourite local cafe in Pienza, or taking you for a dip in the hot springs of Patagonia, they really give the tours that special inside edge.

-Mechanic: On all tours we have at least one highly experienced and trained bike mechanic.
+Mechanic: On all our tours we have at least one highly experienced and trained bike mechanic.
 They will take care of your bike whether you have hired it through us or have brought your own.
-If there are any issues they can’t handle or special new parts needed they will take the bike to a local shop to get it sorted.
+If there are any issues they can’t handle, or special new parts needed, they will take the bike to a local shop to get it sorted.

-Historians: As our tours are based on historically themed routes we always have specialists in the history of the trip.
-Obviously this is a slightly left field requirement for guides who are so often jack of all trades, but we have searched the guide ranks to find these special people.
-Our other option is to engage experts - archaeologist, historians, professors, authors - to come in for a talk over dinner, to guide you round a ruin, or even the whole journey to bring the stories to life as you roll through that region.
+Historians: As our tours are based on historically-themed routes, we have specialists in the history of the trip.
+Obviously this is a slightly left-field requirement for guides who are so often jack of all trades, but we have searched the guide ranks to find these special people.
+Our other option is to engage experts - archaeologists, historians, professors, authors - to come in for a talk over dinner, to guide you around a ruin, or even the whole journey to bring the stories to life as you roll through that region.

-Soigneurs: On all our tours we have a massage therapist travel with us to set up every afternoon/evening at your hotel and deliver to your tired muscles the work or relaxation that is needed.
+Soigneurs: On tours that have 18 or more people, a massage therapist travels with us to set up in the afternoons/evenings at your hotel and provide a massage.
 You will be able to enjoy a massage, if you wish, at least twice a week, assuming that everyone wants to take full advantage of this superb service!
-We want the evenings to be a complete rejuvination of body through fabulous food, treated muscles and a great sleep so you are up and running out the door in enthusiasm and vigour, day after day.
+We want the evenings to be a complete rejuvenation of body through fabulous food, treated muscles and a great sleep so you are in the best shape possible to take on your next day of adventure.

 Drivers: All our guides are experienced drivers and will take turns at manning the vehicles.
-This ensures that no one gets bored driving day after day, but all get a rest for their legs now and then so are refreshed and keen to get back on the bikes to challenge and enthuse the group at every level.
+This ensures that no one gets bored driving day after day, and they get to rest their legs now and then so are refreshed and keen to get back on the bike to challenge and enthuse the group at every level.

 In terms of everyday tipping in restaurants and hotels we have got that covered.
 However, we work in an industry in which tipping of the guides is standard and as such we suggest that if your guides have done a good job that you tip them at the end of the tour.
 We appreciate that different cultures have different ideas on what constitutes a reasonable tip, so to give you an idea, most tours get tipped between 5-10%.
 Saying this, we don't suggest a set figure.
 We pay our guides well and remind them to consider tips as an added bonus rather than to expect them.
 However, we employ fantastic guides who are known to give well above their duties, so if you feel they have done a good job, please show your appreciation.
 We leave it completely at your discretion as to how much.